TV Gazeta: History

 There was the possibility of the emergence of Rede Jornal do Brasil, but this did not worry Gazeta much, which even put programming on stations in the northern region of the country, in much of the state of São Paulo, and took for granted the concession of channel 11 in Rio de Janeiro.
 But that's not how the story unfolded.
 In 1976, broadcaster and presenter Silvio Santos won the concession for the Rio de Janeiro channel that belonged to TVS (TV Studios Silvio Santos de Cinema e Televisão Ltda), (which later became the cornerstone of the future SBT), and Bandeirantes made better offers and took the stations that Gazeta had affiliated in the Amazon region to its network.
 Over time, the station's equipment began to be scrapped, there was not enough money to replace it, many professionals began to change stations, the audience began to watch less and less programming, and Gazeta entered a phase of ostracism that would last until the mid-1980s.
 Many people were even unaware that channel 11 in São Paulo was on the air.

-But it is important to remember an unforgettable event involving TV Gazeta in 1973: an agreement had been reached between the Argentine Federal Government, under Perón, and the Brazilian Government, establishing that Brazilian television technicians would implement color television in Argentina, meaning that the first color broadcast would be under our care.
+But it is important to remember an unforgettable event involving TV Gazeta in 1973: an agreement had been reached between the Argentine Federal Government, under Perón, and the Brazilian Government, establishing that Brazilian television technicians would implement color television in Argentina, meaning that the first color broadcast would be under their care.
 It was the OTI party (at the Teatro Colón in Buenos Aires).
 The Brazilian government assigned the team from TV Gazeta, channel 11 in São Paulo, to this task.
 Rede Tupi simultaneously broadcast the event—even though it was entirely organized by Gazeta—with special flashes of the rehearsals and the show during the live broadcast from Argentina to Brazil via satellite.
 An emotional moment of the day was when the Gazeta team gave permission for the local professionals to end that first broadcast in Argentine style.
 Many Argentines hugged the Argentine and Brazilian technicians, and there was constant crying among all the operators, moved by emotion.